neondatabase/website/content/docs/introduction/plans.md

 For a complete list of features, refer to the **detailed plan comparison** on the [Neon pricing](https://neon.tech/pricing) page.

 <Admonition type="tip" title="Free Plan Compute Allowances">
-On the Free Plan, you get 191.9 compute hours/month&#8212;enough to run a primary 0.25 CU compute 24/7.
+On the Free Plan, you have 191.9 compute hours/month&#8212;enough to run a primary 0.25 CU compute 24/7.
 Up to 5 of those compute hours can be used for non-default branch computes.
 Autoscaling up to 2 vCPU with 8 GB RAM is available for extra performance during peak times, but please be aware that autoscaling can consume your compute hours more quickly, potentially impacting the ability to run a primary 0.25 CU compute 24/7.
-If you use Autoscaling, you'll need to monitor your compute hours to ensure you don't run out before the end of the month.
+If you use Autoscaling or Read Replicas, you'll need to monitor your compute hours to ensure you don't run out before the end of the month.

 If you go over the 5 compute hour allowance for non-default branch computes, those computes are suspended until the allowance resets at the beginning of the month.
 If you go over the 191.9 compute hour allowance, all computes are suspended until the beginning of the month.
 </Admonition>